sharwell/ha-tea-timer/README.md

   - `state_changed` keeps the card synchronized with the entity’s state.
   - `timer.finished` triggers a five-second overlay before settling back to Idle.
 - When Home Assistant omits `remaining`, the card derives an estimated value using `duration` and `last_changed`, and surfaces a notice if drift exceeds ~2 seconds.
 - Between Home Assistant updates, the card performs a visual once-per-second countdown from the last synchronized `remaining` value (clamped to zero).
 Each server update resets the baseline so Home Assistant stays authoritative for countdown accuracy.
+The countdown pauses while disconnected and resumes after a successful resync.
-- Taps on the card body proxy to Home Assistant services: idle taps call `timer.start` with the normalized dial duration, and running taps issue `timer.cancel` followed by `timer.start` to guarantee a clean restart event stream.
-The UI shows a pending overlay (“Starting…” / “Restarting…”) and ignores further taps until Home Assistant reports the updated state.
+- Taps on the card body proxy to Home Assistant services: idle taps call `timer.start` with the normalized dial duration.
+Running taps restart the timer by calling `timer.start` again with the desired duration (no client-side cancel).
+The UI enforces a single in-flight action with a pending overlay (“Starting…” / “Restarting…”) and ignores further taps until Home Assistant confirms the new state.
+- The connection status is monitored in real time.
+If the Home Assistant WebSocket disconnects the card freezes the countdown, surfaces a “Disconnected” banner, and disables interactions until the link is restored and a fresh state snapshot is fetched.

 ### Dial duration configuration